itaysk/agentfile/docs/tutorial.md

 unzip -p ./greeting.zip # print the contents of the zip
 ```

 So far we've built the agent image and ran it as a regular container.
-While that's useful for deploying agents, running agents with the CLI runner has some benefits.
+While that's useful for deploying agents, running agents with the CLI runner has some additional benefits.

 ---